dennisbartol/Vue-Knowledge/various/exportDefault.md

 In addition, in Vue.js components, besides the data() method, there are several other objects or methods that you commonly use to define the component's behavior and structure.
 Here are some of the key ones:

-1. Props: This object allows a parent component to pass data down to a child component.
+<b>1.
+Props:</b> This object allows a parent component to pass data down to a child component.
 It's an array or an object containing props that the component accepts.

-2. Computed: Computed properties are cached based on their reactive dependencies.
+<b>2.
+Computed:</b> Computed properties are cached based on their reactive dependencies.
 They are useful for deriving values based on other data in the component.

-3. Methods: This object contains methods that the component can use.
+<b>3.
+Methods:</b> This object contains methods that the component can use.
 These methods can be called from within the component's template or from other methods.

-4. Watch: This object allows you to perform side effects in response to changes in reactive data.
+<b>4.
+Watch:</b> This object allows you to perform side effects in response to changes in reactive data.
 You can watch individual properties or an expression and execute a callback when the value changes.

-5. Components: This object is used to register child components within a parent component.
+<b>5.
+Components:</b> This object is used to register child components within a parent component.
 It's particularly useful in single-file components where you define multiple components in the same file.

-6. Mounted: This is a lifecycle hook that is called after the component has been mounted to the DOM.
+<b>6.
+Mounted:</b> This is a lifecycle hook that is called after the component has been mounted to the DOM.
 It's often used for performing initial setup that requires access to the DOM.

-7. Created: This is a lifecycle hook that is called synchronously after the instance has been initialized, before data observation and computed properties are set up.
+<b>7.
+Created:</b> This is a lifecycle hook that is called synchronously after the instance has been initialized, before data observation and computed properties are set up.